Tag Archives: Patagonia gear reviews

 Sizes: S/M and L/XL

 What’s an ideal daypack for three-season hikes?
 When you’re only carrying food, water, extra clothing, and perhaps some incidentals like camera gear (as I do), a daypack of 15 to 20 liters is ideal for most dayhikers in three-season conditions: They’re light on your back but offer all the space and features you need.
 Sometimes the story behind a piece of gear will appear sparse, precisely because it dispenses with the superfluous in service to functionality.
-On various dayhikes, including an outing of about nine miles and some 2,400 vertical feet to a pair of scenic spots in Zion National Park—Observation Point and as far up Hidden Canyon as one can get without technical gear—I found the Nine Trails 20L hits a sweet spot for supremely easy access, low weight, capacity, and comfort.
+On various dayhikes from Zion National Park to a 27-mile, 16-hour traverse of western Maine’s Mahoosuc Range, I found the Nine Trails 20L hits a sweet spot for supremely easy access, low weight, capacity, and comfort.
 Continue reading →

 By Michael Lanza